 Edward Golob (Psychology) is the Principal Investigator, and K. Brent Venable (Computer Science) and Jeff Mock (Psychology) are Co-Investigators on a $1.4 million, five-year grant from the National Institutes of Health that will study how auditory spatial attention, which scientists believe is vital to the survival of both humans and animals, operates in the brain.

 View the Full Article »

-Tulane University has established a new computer science program that provides outstanding curricular offerings taught by faculty who are internationally recognized for their research on applications of computer science to related disciplines.
+Welcome to the Tulane University Computer Science web site.
+We are building a new computer science program that provides outstanding curricular offerings taught by faculty who are internationally recognized for their research in computer science and its applications to related disciplines.

-We also are collaborating with the linguistics faculty to establish a Masters in computational linguistics.
-This program will leverage our relationship with the Florida Institute of Human and Machine Cognition, which has a number of the world’s leaders in Natural Language Processing on its staff.
+We also share a Master’s in Computational Linguistics with the linguistics faculty.
+This program leverages our relationship with the Florida Institute of Human and Machine Cognition, which has a number of the world’s leaders in Natural Language Processing on its staff.

-Please visit this space for information about the progress of Tulane Computer Science.
+We welcome inquiries about our program - please email me at email@example.com with your questions and comments.
+Also, please visit this space often for information about the progress of Tulane Computer Science.